apify/crawlee/README.md

 ### Run actor as an API

 This example shows shows a quick actor that has a run time of just a few seconds.
-It opens a web page http://goldengatebridge75.org/news/webcam.html that contains webcam stream from the Golden Gate bridge, takes a screenshot and saves it as output.
-This makes the actor runnable on Apify platform synchronously with a single request that also returns its output, using the [Run actor synchronously](https://www.apify.com/docs/api/v2#/reference/actors/run-actor-synchronously/without-input)
+It opens a [web page](http://goldengatebridge75.org/news/webcam.html) that contains webcam stream from the Golden Gate bridge, takes a screenshot of the page and saves it as output.

+This actor
+can be invoked synchronously using a single HTTP request to directly obtain its output as a reponse, using the [Run actor synchronously](https://www.apify.com/docs/api/v2#/reference/actors/run-actor-synchronously/without-input)
 API endpoint.

-The example is also shared as the [apify/example-golden-gate-webcam](https://www.apify.com/apify/example-golden-gate-webcam) actor in the Apify library, so you can run it without any setup by sending a POST request to https://api.apify.com/v2/acts/apify~example-golden-gate-webcam/run-sync?token=[YOUR_API_TOKEN]
+The example is also shared as the [apify/example-golden-gate-webcam](https://www.apify.com/apify/example-golden-gate-webcam) actor in the Apify library, so you can test it directly there simply by sending a POST request to https://api.apify.com/v2/acts/apify~example-golden-gate-webcam/run-sync?token=[YOUR_API_TOKEN]

 ```javascript